mnzaki/guc-berlin-met-bootcamp-2015/welcome.md

 ### Algorithms?

 ### OOP and Design Patterns
-We will try to introduce you to Object-Oriented Programming in Java, which should help you think Object-Oriented while developing your applications in the future.
-As well as introducing you to the world of Design Patterns, the standards developers invented through the years to solve development problems and reach a stable, maintainable applications rather than inventing the wheel!
+We will introduce you to Object-Oriented Programming in Java, which should help you think Object-Oriented while developing your applications in the future.
+We will talk about Design Patterns, the standards developers invented over the years to solve development problems and reach a stable, maintainable application rather than reinventing the wheel every other day!

 ### Open Source?
 Ruby?
 Git?
 The Web?